qaisaraM/STOCK-CONTROL-/README.md

 The Drill Stock Control System is built using Python and PyQt5 to manage inventory operations for precision cutting tools used in production.

-It is designed to:
+The system is designed to support:

-* Track stock levels accurately
+* Accurate stock level tracking
-* Monitor usage (stock-out operations)
+* Stock-out (usage) monitoring
-* Manage stock replenishment (stock-in operations)
+* Stock-in (replenishment) management
-* Enforce role-based access control and approval workflows
+* Role-based access control and approval workflows

 > ⚠️ This is a **portfolio version** of a real production system.
 Sensitive company data, APIs, and internal infrastructure have been replaced with local/mock implementations.